Putting the Horse Before the Cart:A Generator-Evaluator Framework for Question Generation from Text: Our Approach

 \subsection{Generator}

-Similar to AutoQG~\cite{kumarpakdd2018}, we employ attention and boundary pointer network to identify pivotal answer spans (most important answer spans in the text to ask question about) in the input sentence.
+Similar to AutoQG~\cite{kumarpakdd2018}, we employ attention and boundary pointer network to identify pivotal answer spans in the input sentence.
 The generator then takes as input the sequence of words in the sentence, each augmented with encoding of most probable pivotal answer, along with a set of linguistic features such as POS tag, NER tag, {\it etc.} At each step, the generator outputs a word with the highest probability, to eventually produce a word sequence.
 Additionally, as we will see, the generator employs copy and coverage mechanisms.

 \paragraph{Sentence Encoder:} Each word in the input text is fed sequentially into the encoder along with its linguistic features as well as with the encoded pivotal answer (identified by the boundary pointer network).
 Our encoder is a two-layer bidirectional LSTM network, consisting of $\overrightarrow{h_t} = \overrightarrow{LSTM_2}(x_t,\overrightarrow{h_{t-1}})$ and $\overleftarrow{h_t} = \overleftarrow{LSTM_2}(x_t,\overleftarrow{h_{t-1}})$, which generates a sequence of hidden states.
 Here $x_t$ is the given input word at time step $t$, and $\overrightarrow{h_t}$ and $\overleftarrow{h_t}$ are the hidden states at time step $t$ for the forward and backward passes respectively.